mattang687/case-companion/README.md

 for iOS.

 ### ESP32
 I'm currently putting together the hardware and software for the ESP32.
 Once I finish, I'll update the readme accordingly.
+You can find the code for the ESP32 [here](https://github.com/mattang687/case-companion-esp.git).

 ## How it Works
 ### Reading Data
 The app allows you to scan for and connect to nearby BLE devices.
 If you connect to a compatible device, it will allow you to read the sensor data from the device.\
-The ESP32 I'm using exposes a Battery service containing a Battery Level characteristic, and an Environmnetal Sensing service containing Temperature and Humidity characteristics.
-These [services](https://www.bluetooth.com/specifications/gatt/services/) and [characteristics](https://www.bluetooth.com/specifications/gatt/characteristics/) use the 16-bit UUIDs defined by Bluetooth.
+The ESP32 I'm using exposes aan Environmnetal Sensing service containing Temperature and Humidity characteristics.
+The [service](https://www.bluetooth.com/specifications/gatt/services/) and [characteristics](https://www.bluetooth.com/specifications/gatt/characteristics/) use the 16-bit UUIDs defined by Bluetooth.
 Any BLE device with the same service/characteristic setup can be read by this app.\
 I'm using the [flutter_blue](https://pub.dev/packages/flutter_blue) api to manage scanning for, connecting to, and reading from BLE devices.\
 All interactions with BLE and flutter_blue are wrapped in the InheritedBluetooth class and provided to the whole app, which makes upgrading flutter_blue through breaking changes simple.
 Since flutter_blue is still in alpha and rapidly changing, this has been quite useful and saved me a lot of time.